Awesome Stone Age Inventions - A Useful Guide for Key Stage 2

 How do you make it?
-Use wood or an antler as a ‘Knap’ to shape the stone, ensure it’s nice and sharp.
-Then attach to a wooden handle with ‘cordage’.
+Use wood or an antler as a ‘Knap’ to shape the stone, ensuring it’s nice and sharp.
+Then attach it to a wooden handle with ‘cordage’.
 Cordage is a fancy word for rope made from entwined plant stems.

 Did you know?
 The axe has been a tool for millions of years, and we still use it today!